Difference Between Total Pressure And Atmospheric Pressure

 P<sub>total</sub> = P<sub>1</sub> + P<sub>2</sub> + P<sub>3</sub> + ... + P<sub>n</sub>

 where P<sub>total</sub> is the total pressure, and P<sub>1</sub>, P<sub>2</sub>, P<sub>3</sub>, ..., P<sub>n</sub> are the partial pressures of each gas component.
-The partial pressure of a gas is the pressure that the gas would exert if it occupied the entire volume alone.
+The partial pressure of a gas is the pressure that the gas would exert if it occupied the entire volume alone And that's really what it comes down to..

-For example, consider a container filled with nitrogen, oxygen, and carbon dioxide.
+To give you an idea, consider a container filled with nitrogen, oxygen, and carbon dioxide.
 If the partial pressure of nitrogen is 70 kPa, oxygen is 21 kPa, and carbon dioxide is 1 kPa, then the total pressure in the container is 70 + 21 + 1 = 92 kPa.
 Understanding total pressure is vital in fields such as chemical engineering, where reactions often involve gas mixtures, and in respiratory physiology, where the exchange of gases in the lungs is governed by partial pressures.

 Scientific Foundations and History

 The study of pressure dates back to the 17th century, with contributions from scientists like Evangelista Torricelli and Blaise Pascal.
 Torricelli, an Italian physicist, invented the first mercury barometer in 1643, demonstrating that atmospheric pressure could support a column of mercury.
-This groundbreaking experiment not only provided a means to measure atmospheric pressure but also confirmed the existence of a vacuum above the mercury column.
+This impactful experiment not only provided a means to measure atmospheric pressure but also confirmed the existence of a vacuum above the mercury column.

 Essential Concepts Related to Pressure